thedoomed/EyeStep-CPP/README.txt

 # About

-EyeStep is a full and compact intel x86 disassembler designed for both internal(DLL) and executable(EXE) applications.
+EyeStep is a full, compact x86 disassembler designed for both internal(DLL) and executable(EXE) applications.

-It is original and table-based from the insight/references provided at: http://ref.x86asm.net/coder32.html
+It is original, based on the intel references at: http://ref.x86asm.net/coder32.html

 It features everything except for SIMD instructions